gilbertorgit/vjunos_kvm/lab1_byot/examples/README.md

 * DC: The script does not take any action for this role.

 **These roles define the specific configuration and actions performed by the script.**
-* The CORE role enables the script to apply the Additional configuration but BGP
+* The CORE role enables the script to apply the Additional configuration but BGP.
-* The CORE,LER role enables the script to apply the Additional configuration
+* The CORE,LER role enables the script to apply the Additional configuration including BGP peering.
+  * LER -> Label Edge Router, but it does not need to be a PE router.
+It can be any router you want to have BGP peering
 * The CORE,REFLECTOR role additionally configures the device as a BGP Router Reflector.
 * The VR and DC roles are reserved for future use and are currently not utilized by the script.